 I have left out my children’s bedrooms as they look “typical”: beds are not made, a few odds-and-ends on the floors, but nothing you wouldn’t see on a daily basis.
 I also left out the kids’ bathroom since its reveal is coming up on Wednesday.
 I didn’t want to ruin the surprise.
 Also not shown are the basement and garage.
 Hey, I didn’t want to scare you too much.

-8 Week Cleaning Challenge
+Introducing the 8 Week Cleaning Challenge

 You Might Also Enjoy: